Generating summaries of new emails using ChatGPT

 As we all know, integrating artificial intelligence with software is all the rage these days.
-That's why EmailEngine has decided to follow the trend and integrate with the ChatGPT API to explore the usage of AI technology.
+That's why EmailEngine has decided to follow the trend and integrate with the OpenAI API to explore the usage of AI technology.
 The integration is not super in-depth, but it's a step forward in incorporating AI into the process.

 So, what can this integration do for you?
-Well, with the help of ChatGPT API, EmailEngine can now generate summaries of incoming emails and even provide a sentiment estimation for the email.
+Well, with the help of OpenAI API, EmailEngine can now generate summaries of incoming emails and even provide a sentiment estimation for the email.
 This can help you quickly assess the tone and importance of these emails for whatever reason you would need it.

 It's important to note, however, that these summaries and sentiment estimations are only provided for webhooks about new emails, not for API requests.

-To enable the integration, navigate to the Service configuration page and look up the Labs section.
-Provide the OpenAI API key, and check the "Generate summaries with OpenAI" checkbox.
+To enable the integration, navigate to the LLM Integration configuration page.
+Provide the OpenAI API key, and check the "Enable email processing with AI" checkbox.

 If possible, use an API key of a paid OpenAI account.
 The API key for a free account has very strict rate limits, and if you are processing several emails at a time, then ChatGPT API requests will fail.